chStaiger/surf-metadata-registry/README.md

 ## Spider and Snellius
 If you want to create some metadata for spider or snellius, please install the client on the infrastructure and use as above.
-Tje metadata will be automatically extended wirth system information that enables you to download the files and folders for which you created the metadata.
+The metadata will be automatically extended with system information that enables you to download the files and folders for which you created the metadata.

 # Monitoring of registered data